rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 - There is a single argument of type CloudDirectSystemsInput.
 - Returns CloudDirectSystems.
-### complianceretentionlockstatus
-Status of the compliance retention lock configuration.

-- The complianceretentionlockstatus subcommand takes no arguments.
-- Returns ComplianceRetentionLockStatus.
-### compliancetimeseries
-Seven days of compliance status history for the specified lookback period.

-- There are 4 arguments.
-    - clusterUuid - System.String: The Rubrik cluster ID.
-    - lookbackPeriod - LookbackPeriod: Period of time to look back when evaluating compliance status.
-    - objectTypes - list of ObjectTypeEnums: Types of objects to limit the results.
-If absent, all object types are returned.
-    - orgIds - list of System.Strings: Input for orgId filter.
-- Returns list of DailyComplianceStatss.
-### configprotectionbackups
-List of configuration backups available.

-- There are 7 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - input - ConfigProtectionBackupFilterInput: Filters to list configuration backups.
-    - sortOrder - SortOrder: Sort order of result.
-    - sortBy - ConfigProtectionBackupsSortByEnum: Sort configuration protection backup information.
-- Returns ConfigProtectionBackupsConnection.
-### configprotectionsetupinfo
-Configuration protection setup information for a cluster.

-- There is a single argument of type System.String.
-- Returns ConfigProtectionSetupInfo.
 ### configuredgroupmembers
 Objects that match the specifications of a configured group.